-British tourist, 22, killed by helicopter blade ‘while taking photo’
+British tourist, 22, killed by helicopter blade ‘while on his phone’

-Jack Fenton: British tourist, 22, killed by helicopter blade ‘while taking photo’
+Jack Fenton: British tourist, 22, killed by helicopter blade ‘while on his phone’

+Greek police have arrested the pilot as investigations into the accident begin

 US Osprey helicopter crashes into USS Green Bay killing three Marines

-A young British tourist who died after being struck by helicopter blades in Greece may have been attempting to take a photo when alighting the aircraft, local media have reported.
+Investigators are looking at whether a young British tourist who died after being struck by helicopter blades in Greece rushed back to the aircraft while on his phone.

-The 22-year-old male has been named by local police as Jack Fenton.
-He was caught in the horrific accident on Monday after exiting the aircraft at a private airport in Spata, along with three other tourists, including his sister, according to reports.
+Jack Fenton, 22, was caught in the horrific accident on Monday evening just before 6.30pm, after stepping off the helicopter at a private airport in Spata, near Athens, having joined three friends on holiday.

-“He was the first to disembark the Bell 407 helicopter in Athens and as he moved to the back, he was hit in the head by the aircraft’s small rear rotor,” a senior police official told The Times.
+It is understood he was the first to leave the Bell 407 helicopter which had flown from the island of Mykonos and was hit in the head by its rear rotor blade.

+The pilot and two ground crew are reported to have been arrested but later released, pending further inquiry.

+Mr Fenton’s mother Victoria described her son as “wonderful” and said that the family from Tonbridge, in Kent, were “devastated”.

-The former Oxford Brookes university student, who also attended Sutton Valence boarding school in Kent where fees are more than £30,000 a year, had returned from a brief holiday to the island of Mykonos prior to the incident.
+Mr Fenton, a former Oxford Brookes university student who previously attended Sutton Valence boarding school in Kent where fees are more than £30,000 a year, had been on holiday in Mykonos prior to the incident.

-The pilot reportedly radioed his colleague on board another helicopter, which had the man's parents on, to raise the alarm.

-The pilot of the second helicopter chose to divert from the private airport in Spata and instead made an unscheduled landing at Athens International Airport to prevent the man’s parents witnessing the scene of the tragic accident.

-The incident is still being investigated but it is understood the man suffered critical injuries in the incident, which happened around 6.20pm local time (4.20pm BST).
-Emergency services were called to the private heliport on the outskirts of Athens but the victim is thought to have been killed almost instantly by the high-speed rotor.
+According to a LinkedIn page, he was a junior account executive at a social media marketing firm.

+Police have confirmed that investigations are underway and have said they are “doing everything to understand what went wrong and how this tragic incident occurred.”

-According to local reports, the pilot of the black Bell 407 craft and two ground technicians have been arrested as police investigate.
-The trio appeared before a prosecutor, testifying in connection to the incident, according to reports.
-Mr Fenton’s friends, all men in their twenties, also provided testimony.
+According to local reports, the pilot and two ground technicians appeared before a prosecutor, testifying in connection to the incident, and were subsequently released.

+“All three face charges of negligent homicide,” a spokesman for the Greek police said.

+“How the accident happened is still under investigation.
+It was a very unfortunate incident.
+We hope that the British man’s family will stay strong.”

-Police declined to provide further details but local media said that all three had returned to the UK.
+Mr Fenton’s friends, all men in their twenties, are understood to have given evidence to investigators and local media said all three had returned to the UK.

-Greek media reported that the four people in the first helicopter planned to travel back to Britain from Athens International airport.

 A police source told The Sun: “We are talking about a tragedy - an unprecedented tragedy that never should have happened.